spotify/klio/RELEASING.rst

 1. Prepare Remote General Release Branch
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+**Skip this step for developmental releases and continue to the next step.**

 We first need to create a release branch based off of ``develop``.

 Locally, run the following commands, replacing the ``<VERSION>`` with the target general release version in the format of ``YY.MM.MICRO`` (no ``suffixN``):